 Submission for the World Interfaith Harmony Week

-Getting Out By Going In or “GOGI” as it is affectionally referred to by its participants is a Non Profit in the United States.
-The main focus of GOGI is to create a culture shift inside prisons in the USA.
-The program focuses on developing life skills, positive decision making skills, and accountability.
-There are twelve tools simple tools that, through practice, shift the mindset of those practicing them.
-The twelve tools are:
+Getting Out By Going In or “GOGI” as it is affectionately referred to by its participants is a not-for-profit, NGO organization with headquarters in California, USA.
+The main focus of GOGI is to create a positive culture shift inside prisons and jails..
+The organization’s services help prisoners to develop life skills, positive decision making skills, and accountability.
+GOGI relies entirely upon peer support for sustainability and viral expansion of a positive culture.
+The tools were created by and for prisoners and are simple to apply to every day life events, thereby permitting all prisoners to experience a positive outcome when applying these tools.
+The tools are:

-BOSS OF MY BRAIN - Control your brain or let others do it.
-You can be a good boss or a bad boss.
+BOSS OF MY BRAIN - Control your brain or you will be letting others control you.
+You can be a good boss or a bad boss, but you are the boss.

 BELLY BREATHING - Use deep breathing to calm body and mind to counteract impulsive, angry reactions.